julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_P03_Stochastic_systems.md

 #  Inverting a symmetric tridiagonal matrix

-We want to use the following result (found for example in Gérard Meurant [A Review on the Inverse of Symmetric Tridiagonal and Block Tridiagonal Matrices](https://doi-org.uml.idm.oclc.org/10.1137/0613045) 1992): if
+Gérard Meurant [A Review on the Inverse of Symmetric Tridiagonal and Block Tridiagonal Matrices](https://doi-org.uml.idm.oclc.org/10.1137/0613045) (1992): if
 $$
 J_k=
 \begin{pmatrix}